-Students are encouraged to speak with Examination Committee Members or the T&T office (phurter@ucf.edu) about questions they may have as they prepare for their examinations.
-If practice examinations are used by a committee, actual examination questions will be sufficiently different to ensure rigor and fairness.
-All actual examination questions will be written by the entire examination committee, and will be retained by the committee, with final copies also provided to the Program Director.
+Students are encouraged to speak with Examination Committee Members about questions they may have as they prepare for their examinations.
+If a committee offers practice examinations, actual examination questions will be sufficiently different to ensure rigor and fairness.
+All actual examination questions will be written by the entire examination committee, and will be retained by the committee, with a copy of the final version of the exam provided to TandT@ucf.edu for archiving.